Men’s Dress Shirt Styles

 Forward Point Collar

 One of the most formal type of collar is the forward point collar, which is commonly referred to as the straight point collar.
 This is also the most traditional collar type.
-It has a very narrow collar and looks best when worn under a suit with a tie.
+It has a very narrow collar and looks best when worn under a suit and tie.
 The collar point is long and the tips are very close when compared to other shirts.

 The point collar is also one of the more versatile collar types.
 It can fit equally well in a business meeting or black-tie gala.
 For this collar, small or medium tie knots and round or angled cuffs look best.